VogtRyan/Pisces/README.md

     $ make CPRNG=dev
     $ sudo make install
 ```
-Two binaries, `pisces` and `pwgen` (a password generator for Pisces), will be
+Two binaries, `pisces` and `pwgen`, will be installed in `/usr/local/bin/`.
+The
-installed in `/usr/local/bin/`.
-The two corresponding man pages will be
-installed in `/usr/local/man/man1/`.
+two corresponding man pages will be installed in `/usr/local/man/man1/`.

 The installation location can be modified by setting the `PREFIX` variable
 during the `make install` build step: